auth0-tutorials/mvvm_viper/compare_mvvm_and_viper_architectures.md

 For something that looks like this:

 // image

+In which the View layer corresponds to UIView and UIViewController classes and subclasses.

 Now it's time to get hands dirty to grasp the new concepts.
 So let's build an example app structured using MVVM!